ellieCode/digital-wallet-Elham_submit/README.md

 ###Output
-There will be three outputs for features 1 to 3, named output1.txt, output2.txt, output3.txt,
+There will be three outputs for features 1 to 3, named output1.txt, output2.txt, output3.txt.
+We added our results for Feature 2 as output2.txt (~26MB).
 The directory structure and the format of output was tested under Unix and Linux and the 3 test cases in insight_testsuite folder were passed.

 #Notes